Qyt0109/ControlMouseWithHandTracking/README.md

-# ControlMouseWithHandTracking
+<h1>ControlMouseWithHandTracking</h1>
 A simple Python script to track the right hand and use it to control the mouse cursor, close thumb and forefinger together to press the left click.
-Feel free to play a simple game with it (Recommended game to try: Chicken invader, Star defender,... even CS Go and Minecraft!)
+Feel free to play a simple game with it (Recommended game to try: <a href="https://www.interactionstudios.com/games.php">Chicken invader</a>, <a href="https://software.informer.com/search/star+defender">Star defender</a>,... even CS Go and Minecraft!)